Lomana LuaLua: Portsmouth

 In February 2004, after returning from the 2004 African Cup of Nations, he joined Portsmouth on a three-month loan deal with a view to a permanent deal at the end of the season.
 LuaLua scored on his debut for Portsmouth in a 4–3 away defeat to Tottenham Hotspur in February 2004.
 During this loan spell he scored in the 89th minute in a 1–1 draw for Portsmouth against parent club Newcastle.
 The result lifted Portsmouth out of the bottom three of the Premiership.
-This also lead to a change in legislation for the FA introducing standard rules meaning a player on loan could not play against their parent club.
+This also led to a change in legislation with the FA introducing standard rules meaning a player on loan could not play against their parent club.
 He scored four goals in 15 appearances for Portsmouth as they finished in mid-table in their debut season in the Premiership.
 Manager Harry Redknapp was sufficiently impressed with LuaLua's performances that when his loan spell ended at the end of the 2003–04 season, he signed LuaLua permanently at a cost of £1.75 million.

 LuaLua made 26 league and cup appearances, scoring six goals, including two against local rivals Southampton, in the 2004–05 season.
 The season was marred by a groin injury at the beginning and a hamstring injury in May 2005.
 Disciplinary problems led to charges by the Football Association of abusive behaviour in December 2004 and improper conduct after he was sent off against Blackburn Rovers in January 2005, for which he received an extra one-match ban and a fine of £5,000 in addition to a three-match ban for the dismissal.

 He made 26 appearances in the 2005–06 season, scoring seven goals, but missed several games in the autumn after contracting malaria on a visit to Africa to play for DR Congo.
-He also missed several games due to international duty at the 2004 African Cup of Nations and missed games in April 2006 after damaging his foot while doing his acrobatic goal celebration during a game against Arsenal.
+He also missed several games due to international duty at the 2006 African Cup of Nations and missed games in April 2006 after damaging his foot while doing his acrobatic goal celebration during a game against Arsenal.
 His disciplinary problems continued when he was warned by the Football Association over his future conduct; this came after he admitted a charge of improper conduct in relation to comments made about referee Uriah Rennie after a 3–1 defeat at Tottenham Hotspur in December.